 Why Mental Health Awareness Is Important

-What Mental Health Disorders Need More Awareness
+Mental Health Disorders That Need More Awareness

 All mental health disorders benefit from receiving awareness.
 However, some are less familiar than others.
 People still make jokes and take lightly the severity of these mental health disorders.
 This can cause damage to those who suffer.
 Joking about mental health carries on the old stigmas mental health awareness tries to dispel.
 Causing people to suffer in silence only carries on the negativity stigma pushes on people who are struggling.
 Some of the less understood mental illnesses include:

-- Bipolar Disorder: formerly known as manic-depressive illness or manic depression, bipolar disorder has three different types.
+- Bipolar Disorder: Formerly known as manic-depressive illness or manic depression, bipolar disorder has three different types.
 This disorder causes difficult shifts in mood, energy, concentration, and the disrupts the ability to take care of daily responsibilities

 - Anxiety: Several types of anxiety disorders exist.
 They all begin with the same problem of having overwhelming fear and anxiety that rules your life.
 Anxiety is so extreme it affects work, relationships, school, and life in general.
 Panic disorder, phobias, and social phobias all belong to the family of anxiety disorders.